himazawa/himazawa.github.io/posts/email-lockout/index.md

 ## Any alternative?

 Every now and then someone is recommending to "just self-host your mailserver" to escape the tech giants.
 Yeah, been there, done that.
-Anyone who’s actually tried it (and stuck with it) will tell you tahat running your own mail server is nihtmerish, not because of the tech stack but mainly because it’s hard keeping your server’s reputation clean without getting blacklisted by the world and honestly I don’t have the time, nor mana for that.
+Anyone who’s actually tried it (and stuck with it) will tell you tahat running your own mail server is nightmerish, not because of the tech stack but mainly because it’s hard keeping your server’s reputation clean without getting blacklisted by the world and honestly I don’t have the time, nor mana for that.

 {{< admonition type=note title="Note" open=true >}}
 And yes..
 I hear you Bob: "then you deserved to get locked out of your email".